polius/meteornext-docs/docs/getting-started.md

 :::
 ::::

-In this way, when you update the Meteor Next app all generated files (deployments results) will be preserved.
+In this way, when you update the Meteor Next app, all generated files (deployments results) will be preserved.

 **AMAZON S3**

-This file storage is the easiest one to manage and also it doesn't require passing the `-v` parameter to the `docker run`.
-To choose this option read the next [Setup](#setup) section.
+This file storage is the easiest one to manage, and also it doesn't require passing the `-v` parameter to the `docker run`.
+To choose this option, read the next [Setup](#setup) section.

 ## Setup

-After starting the meteornext container it's now time to configure the application.
+After starting the meteornext container, it's now time to configure the application.

 Open a web browser such as Firefox or Google Chrome and go to the following page: